Brown-University-Library/bdr-api-tools/plan.md

 - Improve error handling in `process_pid_for_extracted_text(...)` to catch 403 specifically when streaming EXTRACTED_TEXT and mark an item as `forbidden`.
 - In the listing entry, continue to store `extracted_text_file_size: null` for forbidden cases (to retain backward compatibility), and optionally add a new field `status: "forbidden"` (non-breaking addition) to distinguish from other `null` cases.
-- In the checkpoint, add the PID to `forbidden_pids` and include it in `finalized_pids`.
+- In the checkpoint, update summary counts by recomputing from the listing; do not store per-PID arrays.
-- On resume, do not reattempt forbidden items.
+- On resume, items marked forbidden in the listing are not reattempted.

 ## Persistence Frequency